TryGhost/docs/content/install/local.md

 * `ghost log` views logs
 * `ghost ls` to list all running Ghost blogs

+Run `ghost help` for a list of available commands, or explore the full [Ghost-CLI documentation](/api/ghost-cli/).

 #### Troubleshooting
 For troubleshooting and errors, try searching this documentation and [FAQ section](/faq/) to find information about common error messages.